Criticism of ESPN: First Take

 Through the show's success, ESPN First Take has also experienced substantial controversy and faced increasing criticism.
 The show was criticized for what is perceived by many as its excessive coverage of the career of Tim Tebow.
 During his tenure with the New York Jets, in which he did not start in a game, and threw just eight passes the entire season, Tebow was nonetheless often a leading topic.

 As forward LeBron James began a series of playoff appearances with the Cleveland Cavaliers, host Skip Bayless became well known for his belief that James had been overrated by the media and not received enough criticism for his team's playoff failures.
 Bayless has himself been criticized by fans as well as members of the media for exaggerating James' failures and diminishing his successes.
 In an exchange with Dallas Mavericks owner Mark Cuban, Cuban argued that Bayless had reduced his analysis of the 2011 and 2012 NBA Finals series to subjective assessments of player psyche rather than relying on objective analysis based on the schematic principles used by the teams in each series.

 The show has also received criticism for its treatment of issues of race.
 During a December 2012 discussion regarding Washington Redskins quarterback Robert Griffin III and his commenting that he did not wish to be perceived solely as a black quarterback, frequent guest Rob Parker asked whether Griffin III was a "brother" or a "cornball brother".
-When pressed by host Cari Champion on what he meant, he mentioned that Griffin III had a white fiancé and questioned whether he was a Republican.
+When pressed by host Cari Champion on what he meant, he mentioned that Griffin III had a white fiancée and questioned whether he was a Republican.
 Parker, though, acknowledged that he did not have any information substantiating that claim.
 In response, Bayless asked whether Griffin III's braids did anything to assuage his concerns.
 To many, this exchange was part of a larger trend of the nature of the treatment of issues of race by the show.